Geoff Emerick: Working with the Beatles and others

 Emerick worked as an assistant engineer to Smith on several of the Beatles' early recordings, including "She Loves You" and "I Want to Hold Your Hand".
 From early in 1964, his involvement with the band was limited due to his training program at EMI, as he progressed to lacquer cutter, mastering engineer and then balance (or recording) engineer.
 During that time, he helped record other artists for the label, including Judy Garland, and assisted at the EMI artist test of the Hollies.
 After working his way up to the recording engineer's position, Emerick engineered the 1966 Manfred Mann single "Pretty Flamingo", which became a number 1 hit in the UK.

-In April 1966 at the age of 20, Emerick took over as the Beatles' recording engineer, at the request of producer George Martin, when Smith became a producer.
+In April 1966, at the age of 20, Emerick took over as the Beatles' recording engineer, at the request of producer George Martin, when Smith became a producer.
 Emerick's first album in this new role was Revolver, starting with the sessions for the song "Tomorrow Never Knows".
-It was Emerick's suggestion to record John Lennon's vocal through a Leslie speaker on the song, to capture the ethereal sound Lennon wanted, and to close-mic Starr's drums, formerly a prohibited practice at EMI Studios.
+To try to create the ethereal vocal sound Lennon wanted, Emerick suggested recording John Lennon's vocal playing through a rotating Leslie speaker, normally used to amplify a Hammond organ.
+He also chose to close-mic Starr's drums, formerly a prohibited practice at EMI Studios.
 In 1967, Emerick engineered "Being for the Benefit of Mr. Kite!", one of the most musically complex songs on Sgt.
 Pepper's Lonely Hearts Club Band.
 Lennon told Martin he wanted to re-create the "carnival atmosphere" of the Pablo Fanque circus poster that inspired the song.
 For the middle eight bars, Emerick spliced together multiple recordings of fairground organs and calliope in an attempt to create the effect; after a great deal of unsuccessful experimentation, Martin instructed Emerick to chop the tape into pieces with scissors, throw them up in the air, and re-assemble them at random.
 Later in 1967, he engineered the Zombies' Odessey and Oracle and Tomorrow's self-titled debut album.

 Emerick abandoned work on The Beatles (also known as the "White Album") on 16 July 1968, and quit his position after McCartney, working for a frustrating three days trying to record "Ob-La-Di, Ob-La-Da", unleashed an angry swear word filled tirade.
 Emerick also objected to Chris Thomas, Martin's inexperienced assistant, being elevated to the role of producer in Martin's absence, with the band's acceptance.
 He returned to work with the Beatles on Abbey Road.
 Emerick received Grammy Awards for the engineering of Sgt.
 Pepper's Lonely Hearts Club Band and Abbey Road.

 Despite his departure from the White Album sessions, Emerick remained on good terms with the Beatles, particularly Paul McCartney, who invited Emerick to quit EMI and come and work for their company Apple Corps in 1969.
 In addition to engineering duties, Emerick oversaw the building of the band's Apple Studio in the Apple Corps building.